Climate Science for Service Partnership China

 Climate variability and change is a global challenge.
 A key focus of CSSP China is the development of climate services that provide individuals and organisations with the climate information they need to overcome the challenges of extreme weather and climate events.
 So far, these climate services have ranged from providing seasonal rainfall forecasts for the Yangtze River Basin to providing tools for urban planners to protect cities from the risks of weather events such as heatwaves or flooding.

-The project is also developing new scientific capability to improve the seasonal forecasting of typhoons to support disaster risk reduction and working to address global challenges such as food security.
+The project has also developed new scientific capability to improve the seasonal forecasting of typhoons to support disaster risk reduction and is working to address global challenges such as food security.

 Current research areas